 Finally, I airbrushed the flattened rear section of the Deck Two Front Windows with a thin layer of Vallejo Model Air White 71.001:

 Preparing the Bridge for a Beacon Light

-One thing noticeably missing from the Eaglemoss Enterprise D is the flashing beacon light on top of the saucer.
+One thing noticeably missing from our Enterprise D model is the flashing beacon light on top of the saucer.
 I have seen other builders add this beacon to their models, and many of them put it behind the bridge dome.
 This location is correct based on the six-foot studio model, but I am basing my modifications on the newer four-foot model which has the beacon closer to the center of the saucer.